Pompeii: Vesuvius' legacy and warning

 Using his expertise as a guide to Pompeii and Herculaneum David explores these fascinating sites and unravels what we can learn from them.

-Multiple visits have allowed David to build up a library of great images, stories and insights.
+Multiple visits have allowed David to build up a library of great images, videos, stories and insights.

 But Mt.
 Vesuvius still looms over all, and threatens one of the most densely populated areas of Europe, making it the most dangerous volcano in the world.